martin-lizner/trezor-ssh-agent/README.md

 It is absolutely safe to use Trezor SSH Agent.
 No harm can be caused to your bitcoins or the wallet.
 Application never asks Trezor for any Bitcoin related action, e.g. it never asks to sign tx.

 ### Limitations
-* Only ecdsa-sha2-nistp256 key is supported at current. ssh-ed25519 may come in future. ssh-rsa is not supported by Trezor HW.
+* Only ecdsa-sha2-nistp256 key is supported at current. ssh-ed25519 may come in future depending on Trezor HW support. ssh-rsa is not supported by Trezor HW.
 * No other Trezor app (like myTREZOR webpage) can be running simultaneously.
 * Pageant cannot run simultaneously.
-* BIP32 path is currently fixed by constant Identity URI to just one public key per device.
+* BIP32 path is currently fixed by constant Identity URI.
+In PIN-only mode this produces just one public key per device.
+Turning on passphrase security on your device gives you unique key per every passhrase.
 * KeepKey device not supported, this may change in future.
-* There are small troubles on USB level that makes device init last a bit longer (10-20 sec) in certain situations.
-This [problem](https://github.com/bitcoin-solutions/multibit-hardware/issues/29) will be hopefully fixed by MultiBit guys soon.
+* There are small [troubles](https://github.com/bitcoin-solutions/multibit-hardware/issues/29) on USB level that makes device init last a bit longer (10-20 sec) in certain situations.

 ### Getting started